maxthraxx/WFGY/core/README.md

 ## 🧪 WanFaGuiYi · Eye-Visible Reasoning Benchmark (FIVE)

-We project “reasoning improvement” into **five-image sequences** that anyone can judge at a glance.
+We project “reasoning improvement” into **five-image sequences** that anyone can judge at a glance 👀.
-Same model, same settings, continuous generation; the only difference is **with/without WFGY**.
+Same model, same settings, continuous generation — the only difference is **with/without WFGY** 🔄.

 | Variant          |                                  test 1                                  |                                  test 2                                  |                                  test 3                                  |
 | ---------------- | :----------------------------------------------------------------------: | :----------------------------------------------------------------------: | :----------------------------------------------------------------------: |